norse/norse/docs/pages/tasks.rst

 Cartpole
 ========

-This tasks is a balancing exercise where a controller learns to counter the gravitational force on an upright cartpole.
+This task is a balancing exercise where a controller learns to counter the gravitational force on an upright cartpole.
 You will need to install `OpenAI Gym <https://gym.openai.com/>`_, to provide the simulation environments for the robot.
 If you are using pip, this is as easy as typing ``pip install gym``.